 It is more complicated than that.
 While the classification groups similar goods together, it does not mean that goods belonging to different classes cannot be related.
 For instance, beer belongs to class 32, while all the rest of alcoholic beverages belong to class 33.
 However, if you saw a bottle of tequila bearing the name “Corona”, you would immediately assume that it is produced by the famous beer company from Mexico.
 For this reason, it can be said that some products in classes 32 and 33 are intrinsically related, and an application filed in one of those classes can very well receive an objection if an identical or similar trademark already exists in the other class for related products, due to the possible confusion it could cause as to the origin of the products.

-Sometimes the relation between products and services in different classes is more subtle.
+Sometimes the relationship between products and services in different classes is more subtle.
 For example, if I were to try and register a trademark for a pet store called “Tefal”, I would in all likelihood have no problem registering it in class 35 (retail services).
 However, if my store, bearing that name, sold household appliances and cookware, then you would automatically assume that all the goods inside my store are made by the same company named Tefal that has been producing your electric kettle, toaster and pans (registered in class 11).
 For this reason, even if Tefal only had the mark registered for the products and not the store, it is very likely that my trademark application for a store that sells the same type of products would not be successful, as it would lead to consumers mistakenly associating one with the other.

-For this reason, even if you do not plan on registering in all the related classes, it might be a good idea to conduct a search for identical or similar trademarks in them, as the existence of such marks may very well be grounds for an objection or opposition to your application.
+That is why even if you do not plan on registering in all the related classes, it might be a good idea to conduct a search for identical or similar trademarks in them, as the existence of such marks may very well be grounds for an objection or opposition to your application.

 It is worth mentioning that the policy regarding the coexistence of similar or identical trademarks varies from country to country.
 For example, in Switzerland the existence of a previous trademark registered for identical products will not be grounds for rejection.
 In that country, it is the responsibility of the previous trademark’s holder to oppose the new application.
 On the other hand, in countries like the USA or the UK, examiners tend to give more weight to the relation between products or services than to the class in which a trademark is to be registered.
 In the end, it is always advisable to seek the opinion of a local expert in order to determine whether a trademark can be registered according to the local practices and policies of each trademarks office.